 Covered entities are encouraged to take reasonable steps to secure facial template data.

-Covered entities are encouraged to take reasonable steps to periodically assess their facial template data protection measures (consistent with the sensitivity of the use of the data).
+Covered entities are encouraged to take reasonable steps to periodically assess their facial template data protection measures consistent with the sensitivity of the use of the data.

 Data Quality